ADHD Self-Doubt, Shame & Gaslighting: My Anything-But-Perfect Storm

 So when I took her to a lake she said she’d rather not go in the water even though she was wearing her swimming stuff.
 I really wanted her to join me in the water, so I picked her up and jumped off the pier with her in my arms.

 As a result of the panic I caused, she was diagnosed with PTSD 10 months later.
 What was evident at the time was that something had gone deeply wrong.
 I spent every day after that trying to fix it, hating myself, and questioning why I threw her in when she didn’t want to jump.
 Yet she still withheld the fact she had made up her ex and the lake trips for a further year because she was scared of losing me if she revealed her lies.

-Meanwhile, I was in denial about the fact that she had told me a flat, serious “no” to jumping in.
+Meanwhile, I still don’t believe she ever told me a flat, serious “no” about jumping in, as she later claimed.
 I’d never had a situation like that before and I’d been caring and attentive and always put her safety first.
 My intentions had been good.
-Still, she accused me of gaslighting, referring to messages where I’d said I heard her say she didn’t really want to jump off the pier in the car before we got there, yet I did it anyway.
+Still, she accused me of gaslighting, telling me I’d said I heard her say she didn’t really want to jump off the pier before we got there, yet I did it anyway.

 Neither that ex nor I were malicious.
 We loved each other very deeply and I still think she’s one of the greatest people I’ve ever met.
 But she kept that lie about her background for so long throughout the serious stress and pain of trying to figure it all out to the extent that I can never truly know what was/is real with her.